gomorpheus/morpheus-docs/getting_started/ha/3node.rst

     [root@app-server-2 ~]# morpheus-ctl reconfigure

-   NOTE: This step will fail.
+   ..
+NOTE:: This step will fail.
 This is ok, and expected.
 If the reconfigure hangs then use Ctrl+C to quit the reconfigure run and force a failure.

 #.
 Subsequently we need to stop and start Rabbit on the NOT SOT nodes.